 - Season’s – summer, fall, winter, spring

 - Money – dollars per hour

 Here is the question I would like to ask.
 If I measure money in time when it is earned, why don’t I measure money in time when it’s spent?
 For example, I make $10.00 an hour and I work 8 hours a day; I make $80.00 before taxes about $60 after taxes.
 Now when I spend my $60 I don’t measure it in time I measure what I spend in dollars.
-But shouldn’t I know how much time I spent as well.
+But shouldn’t I know how much time I spent as well?
 I mean it does take time to get money and time is my most valuable commodity.
 Using the above example $60.00 is equivalent to one day and $120 to two days.
 This has so much more of a meaning than only acknowledging spending $60 or $120.
 For example, those shoes that cost $120.00 you just gotta have.
 If your boss paid you with those shoes at the end of two days would you be okay with that?
 If not, then why would you spend that amount at a store?
 It is virtually the same thing.

+The true cost of money is time.
 When you associate money with time it makes a big difference.
 Ask yourself how many hours, days or weeks are you wearing?
 How many weeks is your car note?
 What about your rent/mortgage payment?
 Your last date, how many hours did it cost you?
 How many hours are those Jordans, Coach bag, rims, bling?
 Remember when you think about it, you will never get back time.
 It is gone forever.
 When you are on your death bed and you wish you had more time, ask yourself, was that purchase really worth it?